fairsilas/South-China-Sea-Game/Outline.md

 # Junks & Riches: An 1800s South China Sea Trading Game

 ## I. Introduction
-This planning document provides a description of game mechanics with end notes to give historical background for features in the game.
+This planning document will go over everything included in my game project, and give historical context for the items, characters, and locatins, and events in the game.
+(Images included will not appear in the final game.)

 ### Title Screen
 - Game title: "Junks & Riches"